radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 >**Note – The Editable checkbox is available only for Modify Templates.
 For more information on Modify Templates, see the Modify Templates section.**

-7. (Optional) Under Icon, check the “use an icon” box to display an icon next to the attribute label on the template.
+7. (Optional) Under Icon, check the "use an icon" box to display an icon next to the attribute label on the template.
-8. Click the box below the “use an icon” checkbox.
+8. Click the box below the "use an icon" checkbox.
 9. Click an icon or, to search for an icon, enter text in the Choose an Icon field.

->**Note – to select another icon, click the box below the “use an icon” box and delete the descriptive text above the selected icon.**
+>**Note – to select another icon, click the box below the "use an icon" box and delete the descriptive text above the selected icon.**

 10. In the Add custom CSS class(es) (optional) field, specify the custom class(es) you want